isabelxklee/plant-flashcards/README.md

 Plant Flashcards
 ========================

-Plant Flashcards is a full-stack web application where you can study about different plants through flashcards and test your knowledge.
+Plant Flashcards is a full-stack web application where you can flip through flashcards to learn about plants and test your knowledge.
 Made by [Isabel K. Lee](https://www.kleetime.com).

 Live demo: coming soon...

 ## Features

 * Flip through flashcards to learn plant facts
-* Play a quiz game
+* Play a quiz game to test your knowledge on plants
 * Log your score in a leaderboard

 ## Domain Model